For some kids and adults, a trip to a theme park can be a set-up for

 5. Bring ear protection and sunglasses.

 Large groups of people and loud ride noises can be difficult.
 Keep a pair of ear buds or earplugs in your park bag.
 Noise-canceling headphones can help, too.
-Bright sunshine or flashing lights can be hard, so have a pair of sunglasses handy to manage visual sensitivity.
+Bright sunshine or flashing lights can be hard, so have a pair of sunglasses handy to

 6. Ask about guest assistance.